rustwasm/team/README.md

 ## 2. Do some Rust and WebAssembly Yourself

-Read our short [Rust and WebAssembly book][book], complete its [tutorials][], and compile some Rust into WebAssembly.
+Read our short [Rust and WebAssembly book][book], complete its [tutorial][], and compile some Rust into WebAssembly.
 If you run into a paper cut or roadblock, [let us know by filing an issue!][file-issue-book]

 ## 3. Join the Rust and WebAssembly Working Group